Calorie Deficit Calculator

 About the Calorie Deficit Calculator

-A calorie deficit means burning more calories than you consume - it is the only proven way to lose body fat.
-1 kg of body fat contains approximately 7,700 calories.
-To lose 1 kg per month, you need a deficit of ~250 calories per day.
-This calculator helps you find the right calorie target based on your TDEE and weight loss goal, without compromising your nutrition or metabolism.
+A calorie deficit means burning more calories than you consume - it is the only scientifically validated pathway to fat loss.
+One kilogram of body fat contains approximately 7,700 calories.
+To lose 1 kg per month, you need a sustained daily deficit of roughly 250 calories.
+To lose 1 kg per week requires a 1,100 calorie daily deficit - aggressive territory that requires close monitoring of protein intake and muscle preservation.
+This calculator finds the precise daily intake target that creates your intended deficit based on your TDEE and weight goals.

 Calorie Deficit for Fat Loss